 I reached Carolyn's house and walked up the stairs to the door.
 I first saw Carolyn's sister, and then Carolyn.
 I had been carrying the bicycle behind my back and when I pulled it out to show to her, it looked more like a bouquet of flowers.
 I handed it to her and she seemed pleased.

-She looked quite attractive and had a shapely figure.
+She looked attractive and had a shapely figure.
 She was surprised to see me, but seemed happy that I had come.
 She also had something which she gave to me.
 We walked over to the side and lay down on a couch together.
-She put her arms around me and gave me a brief kiss, but I didn't feel close to her.
+She put her arms around me and gave me a brief kiss, but I did not feel close to her.
 I pulled back and began trying to wipe the kiss off.
-I was thinking aboutLouise and I knew I couldn't kiss Carolyn anymore.
+I was thinking aboutBonnie and I knew I could not kiss Carolyn anymore.
 I thought, "Oh no. She's kissed me.
 What am I going to do?"

 After wiping off the kiss I turned to her and said, "Carolyn, I think I'm going to get married."

 She looked startled and asked who I was going to marry.
 I told her the woman was a law student whom I had met in Waco.
 Carolyn seemed to freeze up and then she began crying.
 I thought I had done the best thing by telling her.
 She lay crying for a while and then seemed to recover.
 I planned to stay for just a little while.
 I had only come to simply see her and nothing else.